Gary Steven Robbat

-Gary Steven a/l Robbat (born 3 September 1992) is a Malaysian professional football player who plays as a defensive midfielder for Malaysia Super League side Sabah.
+Gary Steven a/l Robbat (born 3 September 1992) is a Malaysian professional football player who plays as a defensive midfielder for Malaysia Super League club Kuala Lumpur City.

 Club career

 Harimau Muda

 In 2008, Gary was promoted to newly created Harimau Muda from Bukit Jalil Sport School.
 He was later being put in Harimau Muda A after the team was split into two teams.
 In 2010, Harimau Muda A went to a training camp in Zlaté Moravce, Slovakia for eight months.
-On 30 March 2010, Gary and Mohd Muslim Ahmad were given a trial by the Slovakian team FC ViOn Zlaté Moravce.
+On 30 March 2010, Gary and Mohd Muslim Ahmad were given a trial by the Slovak team FC ViOn Zlaté Moravce.
 Zlaté Moravce coach Ľubomír Moravčík promised Muslim and Gary a professional contract for the 2010–11 season.
 However, Zlaté Moravce lost interest in Muslim and Gary.
 In 2011, Gary played in the Malaysia Super League where Harimau Muda A finished in fifth place.
 In 2012, he played in the Singapore S. League as Harimau Muda finished in fourth place.
 Gary got his second European stint as Harimau Muda A went to Slovakia for a centralised training camp in 2013.
 In 2014, he played in Australia's National Premier Leagues.
 He scored a goal against Redlands United FC as his team lost 3–2.